edgan/att-fiber-gateway-info/README.md

 ```

 ## Configuration file
-There is now a configuration file stored in your home directory as
+There is now a configuration file stored in the user's home directory as
 `.att-fiber-gateway-info.yml` for Linux and MacOS.
 For Windows it is
 `att-fiber-gateway-info.yml`.
 The file is automatically created if it does not
 exist.